SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

    -  ### **4.2 Hardware Interface Requirements**

-      - **Display:** Galaxy TV+ shall support video playback on a range of devices, including smart TVs, smartphones, tablets, and computers, optimizing the viewing experience for different display sizes and resolutions.
+      - **Display:** Galaxy TV+ shall support video playback on a range of devices like smartphones, tablets optimizing the viewing experience for different display sizes and resolutions.
       - **Audio:** The service shall support stereo and surround sound audio playback, adapting to the capabilities of the user's device.
 It shall also ensure compatibility with various audio codecs